 They should also provide training sessions and testing prior to the scheduled proceeding to ensure you are comfortable with the technology.
 The more comfortable you are with the technology, the more confident you will be on the day of the trial.

 This article appeared in the February 2016 issue of Lawyers Weekly.
-For more on Law In Order's eTrial solutions, click here.
+For more on Law In Order's eHearing Solutions, click here.